Eric Brown (pilot): Early life

-During the Olympic Games Brown witnessed Hitler shaking hands with Jesse Owens.
+During the Olympics, Brown witnessed Hitler shaking hands with Jesse Owens.

-In 1937, Brown left the Royal High School and entered the University of Edinburgh, studying modern languages with an emphasis on German.
-While there he joined the university's air unit and received his first formal flying instruction.
-In February 1938 he returned to Germany under the sponsorship of the Foreign Office, having been invited to attend the 1938 Automobile Exhibition by Udet, by then a Luftwaffe major general.
+In 1937, Brown left the Royal High School in Edinburgh and entered the University of Edinburgh, studying modern languages with an emphasis on German.
+While there, he joined the university's air unit and received his first formal flying instruction.
+In February 1938, he returned to Germany under the sponsorship of the Foreign Office, having been invited to attend the 1938 Automobile Exhibition by Udet, by then a Luftwaffe major general.
 He there saw the demonstration of the Focke-Wulf Fw 61 helicopter flown by Hanna Reitsch before a small crowd inside the Deutschlandhalle.
 During this visit he met and got to know Reitsch, whom he had also briefly met in 1936.

-In the meantime, Brown had been selected to take part as an exchange student at the Schule Schloss Salem, located on the banks of Lake Constance, and it was while there in Germany that Brown was woken up with a loud knocking on his door one morning in September 1939.
+In the meantime, Brown had been selected to take part as an exchange student at the Schule Schloss Salem, on the banks of Lake Constance, and it was while there that Brown was woken up with a loud knocking on his door one morning in September 1939.
 Upon opening the door he was met by a woman with the announcement that "our countries are at war".
 Soon afterwards, Brown was arrested by the SS.
-However, after three days' incarceration, they merely escorted Brown in his MG Magnette sports car to the Swiss border, saying they were allowing him to keep the car because they "had no spares for it".
+After three days' incarceration, they escorted Brown in his MG Magnette sports car to the Swiss border, saying they were allowing him to keep the car because they "had no spares for it".

 Wartime service

-On returning to a United Kingdom then at war, he joined the Royal Air Force Volunteer Reserve before subsequently joining the Royal Navy Volunteer Reserve as a Fleet Air Arm pilot, where he was posted to 802 Naval Air Squadron, initially serving on the first escort carrier, HMS Audacity, converted and thus named in July 1941.
+On returning to a United Kingdom then at war, he joined the Royal Navy Volunteer Reserve as a Fleet Air Arm pilot, where he was posted to 802 Naval Air Squadron, initially serving on the first escort carrier, HMS Audacity, converted and thus named in July 1941.
 He flew one of the carrier's Grumman Martlets.
 During his service on board Audacity he shot down two Focke-Wulf Fw 200 Condor maritime patrol aircraft, using head-on attacks to exploit the blind spot in their defensive armament.